- Hot tub

 Three bedrooms: 1 x ground floor king-size double with en-suite (shower, basin and WC), 1 x ground floor double, 1 x ground floor twin (2'6" beds).
 Ground floor bathroom with bath, basin and WC.
 First floor open-plan living area with kitchen, dining area and sitting area with woodburner.
 Ground floor entrance hall.

-Electric storage heaters with woodburner in sitting room.
+Electric storage heaters with woodburner.
 Electric cooker, microwave, fridge, freezer, washer/dryer, dishwasher, TV, DVD, CD/radio.
 Fuel, power and starter pack for woodburner inc. in rent.
 Bed linen and towels inc. in rent.
 Travel cot and highchair.
 Ample off road parking.
 Spacious patio and garden with furniture and BBQ.
 Hot tub.
 Sorry, no pets and no smoking.
 Free range eggs available.
 Shop 3 miles, pubs 2 miles.

 - Last minute